Azerbaijan–Germany relations

-The diplomatic relations between Azerbaijan and Germany established in 1992 after Germany recognized the independence of Azerbaijan.
+The diplomatic relations between Azerbaijan and Germany were established in 1992 after Germany recognized the independence of Azerbaijan.

 History

 Germans in Azerbaijan

 The beginning of mutual relations dates back to the 19th century.
-German company “Siemens Brothers” built copper smelting plants in Gadabay, and cobalt plant in Dashkesan.
+German company “Siemens Brothers” built copper smelting plants in Gadabay, and a cobalt plant in Dashkesan.
 As the result of the construction of these plants, the activity of German industrialist grew in Azerbaijan and German colonies emerged in surrounding areas, especially in Goygol (Helenendorf) and Shamkir (Annenfeld).
 The German population of Azerbaijan reached 23133 until 1939 living in 8 colonies.
 In 1941, Soviet authorities deported German population of Azerbaijan to Kazakhstan and Siberia.

 Diplomatic relations

 Germany recognized the independence of Azerbaijan on January 12, 1992.
 Diplomatic relations between Azerbaijan and Germany established on February 20, 1992.
-Azerbaijan opened its first Embassy in Western Europe, in Germany on September 2, 1992, and Embassy of Germany to Azerbaijan was opened on September 22, 1992.Ramin Hasanov was accredited as the Ambassador of Azerbaijan to Germany in September 2016.
+Azerbaijan opened its first embassy in Western Europe, in Germany on September 2, 1992, and Embassy of Germany to Azerbaijan was opened on September 22, 1992.
+Ramin Hasanov was accredited as the Ambassador of Azerbaijan to Germany in September 2016.
 Michael Kindsgrab is the Ambassador of Germany in Azerbaijan since August 2016.

+In November 2023, Azerbaijan summoned the German ambassador to protest at what it said were "illegal financial operations" to support independent online outlet Abzas Media, three of whose staff were arrested the week before.